lfelipediniz/MeGuie/README.md

 ## Introduction

-**MeGuie** is an innovative platform that helps organize and structure study plans based on roadmaps designed for middle and high school subjects.
+**MeGuie** is an  platform that helps organize and structure study plans based on roadmaps designed for middle and high school subjects.
 By curating quality content, we provide a clear and practical guide to optimize study time and improve outcomes for students preparing for college entrance exams.

 ## Requirements